-- ix) Display advertising decals supplied by the overall championship sponsor/s and / or individual event sponsor/s, where applicable.
+- Display advertising decals supplied by the overall championship sponsor/s and / or individual event sponsor/s, where applicable.
 These decals must be displayed as per the Organisers / Promoters instructions Refer GCR 246 (iii).
 This advertising must be displayed on competing motorcycles on the front fork area between the triple clamps and the sliders (upside down forks) or the area of the lower front forks (conventional forks) AND MUST BE FORWARD FACING ALONG THE LENGTH.
-For Quads, the stickers must be displayed in a prominent area which is clearly visible. - No time allowance will be given to rectify compliance Refer SSR 351 i) (ii).
+For Quads, the stickers must be displayed in a prominent area which is clearly visible.
+Inspection of these will be carried out at the start and any competitor not complying - No time allowance will be given to rectify compliance Refer SSR 351 i) (ii).